vsoch/resource-explorer/README.md

 # Resource Explorer

+**under development**

 This will be a resource explorer for interactive selection of a storage, compute, or other resource provided by Research Computing.
 The idea comes by way of the griznoggiest wisdom of @griznog.

 ## Resources and Questions

-The file [explorer.yml](explorer.yml) includes resources and questions that will eventually drive the logic of the interface.
+The [resource-explorer.js](resource-explorer.js) starts with variables for questions and resources that drive the logic of the interface.
 The user will be presented with a series of easy to answer questions, and the selection of resources will be narrowed down based on the answers.
 Specifically: